ndizeyedavid/ECM/README.md

 ## Technologies

+- Tailwind css: Wonder how the beatiful design was created?
+Yeah, Tailwind is behind that :)
 - Electron: The standalone application feature and communication with the system architecture
 - bcrypt: Password encrypting and hashing to secure login form, preventing unathorised creation of the cards
 - qrcode: Individiual QR Code  for each student, each with a set of information store in it